spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/click-and-collect-feature-walkthrough/service-point-cart-subdomain-walkthrough.md

 ## 2. Extension point that allows for the implementation of item replacement strategies in the cart during the checkout process

-Allows you to provide your strategy for replacing items in your cart.
+Utilize the extension point to implement custom strategies for replacing items in the cart during the checkout process.

 **\Spryker\Zed\ServicePointCartExtension\Dependency\Plugin\ServicePointQuoteItemReplaceStrategyPluginInterface**

-The example of the implementation:
+Example Implementation:

 **\Spryker\Zed\ClickAndCollectExample\Communication\Plugin\ServicePointCart\ClickAndCollectExampleServicePointQuoteItemReplaceStrategyPlugin**

-An example replacement strategy replaces a product offer with another product offer based on updated information about the Service Point and Shipment Type in the shopping cart.
+This example replacement strategy substitutes a product offer with another based on updated information about the Service Point and Shipment Type in the shopping cart.

-On a project level, this can be extended to support more complex scenarios such as:
+At the project level, extend this capability to support more intricate scenarios, such as:

-1. Receive information from external systems about the offer you want to replace the current offer with.
+1. Receiving information from external systems about the offer intended for replacement.
-2. Have different algorithms for cart item replacement based on information obtained from a customer.
+2. Implementing diverse algorithms for cart item replacement based on information obtained from customers.